 Frequently Asked Questions

 No-kill can mean a variety of things.
-When we say “no-kill” we mean that we strive to have our live-release rate averaging over 90% for all animals that come through our doors.
+When we say “no-kill” we mean that we strive to have our save-rate averaging over 90% for all animals that come through our doors.
 We regularly accept animals regardless of breed, temperament, or medical condition and do our very best to work through their issues with them or give them some more time until we can find a rescue or sanctuary with more ability.
 Unfortunately, this means that sometimes we do have to euthanize, but we reserve this for animals that are either very sick or injured to the point that medical treatment will not help OR if the animal is aggressive to the point that it is unsafe for staff to handle.
 Aggression is never determined immediately.
 That decision is made after several attempts to work with the animal, as well as time for the animal to decompress.